ctaymor/ctaymor-tech/content/posts/deploying-a-blog-with-hugo-travis-and-gae.md

 ## Deploy to Google App Engine with Travis
 [Travis's docs](https://docs.travis-ci.com/user/deployment/google-app-engine/) on deploying to Google App Engine are pretty good.
 Be sure to only check in the encrypted key, not the unencrypted key!!

-I did have some problems getting Travis to decrypt the key.
+I did have some problems getting Travis to decrypt the key with the --add flag.
 This is what ultimately ended up working for me:

 ```yaml
 before_install: